Ramotion/direct-select-android/README.md

 </RelativeLayout>
 ```
-2. Now we need to create layout for our cell in list view, `advanced_example_country_list_item.xml`- it just wraps our newly created cell with `FrameLayout` for correct element animations and positioning inside list view.
+2. Now we need to create a layout for our cell in the list view, `advanced_example_country_list_item.xml`- it just wraps our newly created cell with `FrameLayout` for correct element animations and positioning inside the list view.
 ```xml
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"
     android:layout_width="match_parent"